 Email Stephanie at president@ucgpc501c3.org

-Email Josiah at chair@ucgpc.org
+Email Harvir at chair@ucgpc501c3.org

 Melanie Girod (she/her) is a second-year Master of Public Policy student at UC Berkeley and the Treasurer of UCGPC.
 She brings to UCGPC many years of private sector experience in finance and accounting.
 Originally from France and now based in the Bay Area, Melanie is dedicated to serving her community through public service and is a committed advocate for students and gender equity, both on and off campus.